- Why Grad Studies at SFU?

 The Three Minute Thesis (3MT) competition challenges graduate students to present their thesis and its significance in just three minutes and one slide.
 The competition cultivates students' academic, presentation, and research communication skills, and celebrates exciting graduate research taking place at Simon Fraser University.

-- An overall winner and a People's Choice winner will be chosen to move forward to the university wide final.
+- An overall winner and runner up will be chosen to move forward to the university wide final.

 - Prizes for faculty heats will vary according to each faculty: